SydneySchiller/Tactical-Pathplanning-in-Starcraft-II/docs/deliverables.md

 #### Gif of it running:
-In the minimap: We can see units avoiding the lower left corner of the map In the terminal window: Under the loop "AVOIDED" flashes when the negative influence area is avoided.
+In the minimap: We can see units avoiding the lower left corner of the map In the terminal window: Under the loop "AVOIDED" flashes when the negative influence area is avoided.<br/>
 [https://imgur.com/3pqBMI5](https://imgur.com/3pqBMI5)

 #### Side Information